 The key k_AIoT_ses can further be used to confidentiality and integrity protect command messages.
 If confidentiality and integrity protection isn’t required, NULL ciphering and integrity protection algorithms can be used.

-Editor’s note: How the solution addresses a group of devices including key identification in step 9 is FFS.

-Editor’s note: How the constrains of the device influence the capability to preform cryptographic operations and maintain the counter is FFS.
+Editor’s note: How the constrains of the device influence the capability maintain the counter is FFS.

-Editor's Note: It is FFS how to prevent power and resource exhaustion in the AIoT devices when all of devices in the paging area always have to decrypt the Device ID.

-Editor’s note: How the counter is resynced when the AIoTF and device gets out for sync is FFS.

-Editor’s note: The solution needs to be aligned with RAN2 conclusions.

 NOTE: According to TR 38.769 [9] legacy is paging is not support and the baseline for the random access procedure is slotted-ALOHA.

-NOTE: The device will maintain state as long backscatter is applied, which implies if backscatter is removed, only the configuration, key K and count maintain state.
+NOTE: The device will maintain state as long backscatter is applied, which implies if backscatter is removed, only the configuration, key K and group K_G and count maintain state.
 Procedure starts at step 3, when backscatter is reapplied.

 .6.35.3 Evaluation